prad123/vehicle-detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+This code lives in the *Heatmapping* section of the notebook.

 The `find_cars()` function mentioned earlier produces a set of rectangular boxes where the model says that there are car images.
 Here's what the outupt of that function looks like, showing all the rectangles that detected vehicles:

 ![alt text][image6]